wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 </tr>
 <tr>
 <td><em>Recovered</em></td>
 <td>Any previously failing time series that is no longer failing, causing the alert to be updated or possibly resolved.
-These are time series for which the alert condition returned all true (non-zero) values for the duration of the <strong>Alert fires</strong> time window, and then returned either false (0) values or no data for the duration of the <strong>Alert resolves</strong> time window.
+These are time series for which the alert condition returned all true (non-zero) values for the duration of the <strong>Alert fires</strong> time window, and then returned either false (0) values or no data for the duration of the <strong>Resolve Window</strong> time window.
 </td>
 </tr>
 <tr>